Lionix73/Last-Meeting2.0/README.md

 - Boss fights at the end of each level.
 - Roguelike progression with permadeath mechanics.

-*Note: The game was created using assets and techniques learned from a Unity online course.*
+*Note: The game was created using techniques learned from a Unity online course.*

 ## Authors and Credits
 Created by